jundalisay/superb/content/en/social/economics/last-capitalist.md

 Masayoshi Son is Japan's richest man and is the founder of the venture capital Vision Fund.

 His fund tries to outdo all other venture capitalists by buying tech companies that can go global and disrupt all the other companies.
-To do this, he got money from very rich people and used it to buy disruptive companies such as Grab, Uber, WeWork, Flipkart, and NVIDIA.
+To do this, he got money from very rich people, such as the King of Saudi Arabia, and used it to buy disruptive companies such as Grab, Uber, WeWork, Flipkart, and NVIDIA.

 ![The Last Capitalist](https://sorasystem.sirv.com/lastcapitalist.jpg)

-The whole idea is for those companies to disrupt the old industry leaders and then become corporate monopolies, all through their tech advantage.
+The whole idea is for those companies to disrupt the old industry-leaders and then become corporate monopolies, all through their tech advantage.

 The liquid-money invested in them will then solidify into an asset-treasure as stock prices which will then be cemented by an IPO (initial public offering).
 That's why the ultimate goal is for those investees to have an IPO.

 This whole notion is ego-based, because it presupposes that a single supplier can address the needs of all humans.
 It also has some fakeness to it -- the stock price of those investees can be propped up by public relations and marketing.

 These are the same notions that mercantile companies had.
-The British East India company, for example, created the first too-big-to-fail company to monopolize international trade.
+The British East India company, for example, created the first too-big-to-fail company to monopolize international trade*.

+{{< me date="August 1, 2022" >}}
+This manifests as Saudi Arabia doing an IPO for Aramco which then profits from the high oil prices from the Ukraine war, making its interest to prolong the war and suffering as it cannibalizes value from the global economy for itself, just as colonial merchants squeezed their colonies in order to gain profits for the colonizing country.
+{{< /me >}}

 In addition, such an idea is ignorant of the fact that wealth is based on total human productivity which is limited by nature.
 Each human:
 - only has 24 hours in a day